omkarcloud/google-maps-scraper/README.md

 ## ⚡ Benefits

+1. Absolutely, 0 risk as we offer a generous 90-Day No Question Asked Refund Policy!

-1. Easy-to-use, friendly dashboard.
+2. Easy-to-use, friendly dashboard.

-2. Limitless scraping: Say sayonara to costly subscriptions or expensive pay-per-result fees.
+3. Limitless scraping: Say sayonara to costly subscriptions or expensive pay-per-result fees.

-3. Highly scalable, capable of running on Kubernetes, Docker, and servers.
+4. Highly scalable, capable of running on Kubernetes, Docker, and servers.

-4. Scrape data for a specific type of business across all cities in a country.
+5. Scrape data for a specific type of business across all cities in a country.

-5. Get the exact results you need by easily sorting, filtering, and exporting data as CSV, Excel, or JSON files.
+6. Get the exact results you need by easily sorting, filtering, and exporting data as CSV, Excel, or JSON files.

-6. Scrape reviews while ensuring the privacy of reviewers is maintained.
+7. Scrape reviews while ensuring the privacy of reviewers is maintained.

 In the next 5 minutes, you'll extract **120 Search Results** from Google Maps.